jwuensche/pentagrid-ignitron/README.md

 Probably most relevant for you is the `ignitron` directory as this contains the `ignitron` cli tool.
 Instruction how to build and install can be found there.

+> Unless specified otherwise all files are licensed under AGPL.